wikimedia/translatewiki/melange/README.md

 and submit it for review.

 b.
 Update Translate and ULS extension versions.
-See: https://gerrit.wikimedia.org/r/#/c/88213/ and submit it for review.
+See https://gerrit.wikimedia.org/r/#/c/88213/ for example and submit it for review.

-4. Release steps:
+5. Release steps:

 a.
-Clone the extentions:
+Clone the extensions:

     php melange.php clone-extensions

-This is required only the first time or if you deleted extentions folder.
+This is required only the first time or if you deleted extensions folder.

 b.
-Update the extentions:
+Update the extensions:

     php melange.php update-extensions

 c.
-Chekout release:
+Checkout release:

     php melange.php checkout-release